top of page

 Beanesse:

-Well, after we have done our best to express our ideas and make clear how we feel and what we are trying to convey Simon usually asks us to act out a tableaux to give him a visual impression.
+Well, after we have done our best to express our ideas and make clear how we feel and what we are trying to convey Simon usually asks us to act out a tableau to give him a visual impression.
 From that he produces drawings that are then transformed into the colourful and oversize final pieces you can see.

 OO: